A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Rebecca D.

-I've not quite decided what I'd hold in my hand, I have taking comfort in cooking (which I've really only started learning properly since quarantine), reading, just started running (and I do not run!) and general Netflix binging since the start of quarantine.
+I haven’t quite decided what I’ll hold in my hand, but I’ve been taking comfort in cooking — something I’ve only really started learning properly during quarantine — as well as reading, just-started running (and I don’t run!), and general Netflix binges.

 Renae M.